 #1 Miradouro das Portas do Sol

-Big terrace overlooking the river, Alfama rooftops and many of the Lisbon’s churches.
+Big terrace overlooking the river, with the views to Alfama rooftops and many of the Lisbon’s churches.

 #2 Miradouro de Santa Luzia